rickellis/ArchMatic/README.md

 I don't run an application doc.
 The Whisker Menu (which I trigger via a shortcut) allows very fast lookup without needing a mouse.
 This is similar to Spotlight Search on Mac.

-I set up my machines as development environments since that mostly what I do.
+I set up my machines as development environments since that's mostly what I do.
 To that end I install lots of dev tools and customize various things to increase productivity.
 For exmple, I set up Apache server to run as me, with the WebServer directory located in my home folder.

 I run my own utilites: __[WifiVPN](https://github.com/rickellis/WifiVPN)__ for network/VPN connectivity, and __[AURIC](https://github.com/rickellis/AURIC)__ for AUR package management.